raspberrypilearning/club-mentoring/en/step_1.md

 --- task ---

-**Read** the blog.

-[Read what motivated other mentors](https://codeclub.org/2025/01/09/passion-purpose-play-why-do-volunteers-run-code-clubs) involved in Code Club.
+**Read** [what motivated other mentors](https://codeclub.org/2025/01/09/passion-purpose-play-why-do-volunteers-run-code-clubs) to get involved in Code Club.

  **Write down** why you are interested in volunteering at a Code Club.